koling-app/ML-Koling-Project/README.md

 # ML-Koling-Project
-This repositories contain Voice Recognition and Nearby Location Feature
+This repositories contain Voice Recognition and Nearby Location Feature for Koling App